Second DUI Offense

 - Second DUI In California Jail Time Sentencing

-- How to avoid jail after Second DUI in California
+- Can you avoid jail after Second DUI in California

 Second DUI California conviction is a more serious crime then a first DUI in California because DUI is a priorable offense.